CailinBellWold/Note-Taker/README.md

 ## Core Objectives Met

 1. When a user opens the Note Taker, they are presented with a landing page with a link to a notes page.
-2. (IN PROGRESS) When a user clicks on the link to the notes page, they are presented with a page with existing notes listed in the left-hand column, plus empty fields to enter a new note title and the note’s text in the right-hand column
+2. When a user clicks on the link to the notes page, they are presented with a page with existing notes listed in the left-hand column, plus empty fields to enter a new note title and the note’s text in the right-hand column
-3. (IN PROGRESS) When a user enters a new note title and the note's text, then a Save icon appears in the navigation at the top of the page.
+3. When a user enters a new note title and the note's text, then a Save icon appears in the navigation at the top of the page.
-4. (IN PROGRESS) When a user clicks on the Save icon, the new note they have entered is saved and appears in the left-hand column with the other existing notes.
+4. When a user clicks on the Save icon, the new note they have entered is saved and appears in the left-hand column with the other existing notes.
 5. (IN PROGRESS) When a user clicks on an existing note in the list in the left-hand column, that note appears in the right-hand column.
 6. (IN PROGRESS) When a user clicks on the Write icon in the navication at the top of the page, then they are presented with empty fields to enter a new note title and the note’s text in the right-hand column.